richardschoen/iforgit/README.md

 # SRCGITCMD usage examples

-The following example checks out a copy of the selecte source member to a source file named TMPSOURCE in library QTEMP.
+The following example checks out a copy of the selected source member to a source file named TMPSOURCE in library QTEMP.
 The source member is then viewed via SEU.

  ```
       IFORGIT/SRCGITCMD SRCFILE(RJSDEVMB/SRCGIT)
-      SRCMBR(AAAAAAAXC)
+      SRCMBR(TEST001R)
       IFSREPODIR(*LIBREPODTAARA)
       SRCOPTION(*CHECKOUT)
       SRCHASH(' ')